daid/ezflashjr/doc/Protocol.md

 ### $7FE0: Reset to loaded ROM

 This is written to $80 to reset the cart and load the new rom.
-This is done from WRAM by the `loader`.
+This is done from WRAM by the `kernel`.

 ### $7F36: ROM Loading commands